karoldavid/website-optimization/README.md

 For example, I asked myself if there is really a need to animate 200 background pizzas?
-Therefore I calculate dynamically the number of background pizzas needed to fill the screen, based on browser window resolution:
+Therefore I calculate dynamically the number of background pizzas needed to fill the screen, based on browser window resolution (width and height):

     document.addEventListener('DOMContentLoaded', function() {
       [..]